 While this seems like a question mostly regarding the weight and size of your cooler, it actually goes beyond that.
 The vibration caused by normal car movement - let alone driving for miles on unmaintained dirt roads — can wreak havoc with the moving parts in a powered cooler.
 In general, thermoelectric models are less durable than their compressor cousins, though they are also more easily placed on a car seat where they're better protected from bumps in the road.
 Compressor models have more moving parts to be damaged or knocked out of place as you make your way off the beaten path, and need more care and consideration in their placement.

 Many compressor models can be permanently mounted behind a truck seat or inside a little trailer, which can help protect them from bouncing around unnecessarily.
-Some are specifically rated to be able to operate at angles of up to 30º, making them more amenable to rocky roads or even operating on a boat.
-If you plan to affix your cooler to the floor, how the lid opens becomes an additional factor to consider.
+Some are specifically rated to be able to operate at angles of up to 30º or even 45º, making them more amenable to rocky roads or even operating on certain boats.
+If you plan to fix your cooler to the floor, how the lid opens becomes an additional factor to consider.
 Some models open on the long edge, like a trunk, while others open along the short end, making for a long lid and a farther reach to items in the back.
 A few models can have the lid completely removed to aid loading and unloading, or even reverse the direction it opens if that works better for your space.

 Nifty Features and Accessories